guangxush/LearnEng/Dictation/README.md

 191. Well, this is it.
 We're down South, Willie.
 How does it feel to be back in the land of cotton?
 Tennessee isn't bad, but she isn't a pretty piece(country) like old home, Mississippi.
 192. Today, we salute(致敬) you, Mr. Giant Taco Salad Inventor.
 Ground beef, refried beans, guacamole, cheese, sour cream and if there's any room left a few shreds of lettuce!
 I don't see no lettuce.
 193. Yeah, I've lost so much weight that if I don't hold these up they'll fall, and I'm not gonna do that right now!
 But, uh.
 I'm really pleased with this and I just wanna share this with everybody.
 Thanks a lot.
+194. As you know, it was his nose that have him away with every fib.